microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-mam-managedappdatatransferlevel.md

 ---
 title: "managedAppDataTransferLevel enum type"
-description: "Data can be transferred from/to these classes of apps"
+description: "Data can be transferred from/to these classes of apps"author: "tfitzmac"
 ---

 # managedAppDataTransferLevel enum type